davidc6/exploring_rust/rust-notes/low-latency.md

 - Lock-free data structures design is more practical (such as Buffer, List, Queue, Map etc)
 - Lock-free stack is an example
+- Epoch-Based Memory Reclamation (technique) is used to reclaim memory safely.
+This technique is used in concurrent systems without locks.
+Timeline is divided into epochs and memory is only reclaimed once all threads have moved past the epoch.

 ## Crates

 - [crossbeam](https://github.com/crossbeam-rs/crossbeam) - a set of tools for
 concurrent programming.